alextim/astro-lib/packages/astro-webmanifest/README.md

 ...
 ```

-The integration uses keys of `locales` property to make a manifest name and to determine a page language by path.

-It expects the pages paths in the following format: /{locale}{path}, where the locale is a key from `locales` property.

-Three separate manifests will be generated:
+By this configuration three separate manifests will be generated:

 - `manifest.webmanifest` - for default language;
 - `manifest-fr.webmanifest` - for `fr` language;
 - `manifest-es.webmanifest` - for `es` language.

-Appropriate language specific html will be inserted to `<head>` section of generated pages.
+And language specific html will be inserted to `<head>` section of generated pages.

 If you need separate icon sets for every language please add `icon` property.